hfstack/ai-web-studio/README.md

    npm install -g pm2

    # Use PM2 to start the service
-   pm2 start server.ts --name aistudio
+   pm2 start server.ts --name aiwebstudio
    pm2 startup  # Set up auto-start on boot pm2 save     # Save the current process list
    ```

 10. Configure firewall and reverse proxy (such as Nginx) to allow external access.

-AIStudio should now be running on your cloud server.
+AIWebStudio should now be running on your cloud server.
 Make sure you have properly configured API keys for all AI tools to be able to use Qwen and Gemini features.

 ## Project Structure